 The last line shows the total Pay, TAFB, L1, Credit (CR.),OFF days and Deadhead Time (DH).

 The “L1” that is displayed between TAFB and CR tells the bidder the last layer the system used to construct this line.
 The layers are labeled as L1, L2, L3, … L7, or LN.
 LN means that the system went past your last layer in order to build the line.
-This is extremely important to understanding your award
+This is extremely important to understanding your award results.

 C/I is counted as duty and as a working day.

-Additional Notes on Labeling of Pairings in the Award and Solution Layer:
+Labeling of Pairings in the Award and Solution Layer:

 Pairings are marked as P1, P2 … PN or C1, C2 …CN in the awarded line.
 The pairings marked with a P indicate the layer (pairing pool) in which the pairing was first bid.
 If the pairing was not one selected by the bidder it is marked as a PN.
 When pairings are marked with a C they are pairings that are needed to cover flying.
-This can occur on holidays or when many pre-assignments (vacation, training or leave) are scheduled on the same day of the month.
+This can occur on holidays or when many pr-assignments (vacation, training or leave) are scheduled on the same day of the month.
 The system based on seniority will require that an individual fly on a particular day, if there is a pairing in one of their pairing pools that matches this need then the system will use that pairing and will mark it with a C and the pool number the pairing came from.
 If there are no pairings bid that satisfy the requirement the system will solve in LN and mark the pairing CN.

 The lines are marked with an L1, L2 …LN to indicate the system solved in a specific layer.
 The L number states al conditions were satisfied at that level.
 An L number before LN means that the line constraints are satisfied using pairings that were bid.
 When LN appears, it means that the line could not be completed with the bids that were submitted.
 LN can also be caused by required coverage, when it is a CN.
 When the system is in LN it does not consider any line properties bid but will use the pairings that have been bid.
 Hence a completed line can be marked with LN and show P1’s, if there is a PN or CN then the line will always be marked LN.